Muskan-saraf/industry5-site/docs/index.md

 <script>
   if (typeof window !== 'undefined') {
-    // Example blog data (Replace with a backend call if using a dynamic framework) const blogs = [
+    const blogs = [
       { title: "How AI is Shaping Industry 5.0", url: "/blog/ai-industry5", date: "2025-01-24" },
       { title: "Human-Centric Design in the Future of Manufacturing", url: "/blog/human-centric-design", date: "2025-01-23" },